sequentech/ballot-box/datastore/README.md

 Datastore
 =========

-This directory holds the public and private datastore for agora elections.
+This directory holds the public and private datastore for sequent elections.

 * datastore/public